vlandham/vlandham.github.com/_posts/2013-06-07-abusing_the_force.md

 <script async class="speakerdeck-embed" data-id="e9bb8300a1ec013092ef0af45ce6d40d" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js">
 </script>
-Finally, [Bocoup](http://bocoup.com/) has graciously put up videos of all the talks.
-So if you want to hear me stumble through these slides, [check it out on YouTube](http://www.youtube.com/watch?v=Mucmb33711A&list=PLlgxAbM67lYIQ5jid9cXsm72wEpHhAnyb&index=8)

 It was a great time, and again, I feel very honored and humbled to have been part of OpenVis Conf.